 Chicken thighs are a delicious, high-quality source of protein.
 One skinless, roasted chicken thigh provides 27% of your daily protein needs.

-You’ll find that you won’t need any sauce for these chicken fajitas.
-This is because we use an assortment of spices including chili powder and paprika.
+For this Tex-Mex chicken we use an assortment of spices, including chili powder and paprika.
 Here is some budget-friendly paprika that I recommend.

 Here’s another spicy chicken meal prep recipe that’s low carb and definitely worth the try!